braedongough/typescript-workshop/README.md

    - Example code from lesson will be pushed to repo so you can reference it during the exercises
 2. Exercise
    - ~ 20 - 30 minutes per exercise
+   - I recommend reading through all of the questions in an exercise before coding
+   - Go slow and read the errors.
+Typescript will usually guide you in the right direction.
 3. Solution

 ## Helpful resources